Microservice-API-Patterns/MDSL-Specification/dsl-core/README.md

 ```

 ## IDE Setup
 If you want to work on our Xtext project you can import the project into Eclipse (you have to use Eclipse for Xtext) as a Maven project.
+Ensure that your local (cloned) state builds with `mvn clean verify` before you import the project to Eclipse.

 _Hint:_ Ensure you have the Xtext framework installed in your Eclipse.
 We recommend to use the [Eclipse IDE for Java and DSL Developers](https://www.eclipse.org/downloads/packages/release/2020-03/r/eclipse-ide-java-and-dsl-developers).